 Software Development industries you can work for.

 Let’s be honest – everyone wants Software Developers.
-They will be in demand for the next several years at least, which is great news if you want to pursue such career.
-Most IT companies declare they want to hire new Software Developers in the near future.
+They will be in demand for the next several years at least, which is great news if you want to pursue such a career.
+Most IT companies declare they want to hire new Software Developers and Software Engineers in the near future.
 What industries can you work for as a Software Developer?

 - Retail – do you know that the retail industry employs as many Software Engineers as Silicon Valley?
 That might sound a bit crazy, but it’s true.
 Companies like Amazon are almost constantly recruiting new developers to join the team.